Aidan Stokes: New York Red Bulls

+Brentford

+On July 28, 2026, Stokes was loaned to Premier League club Brentford, until the end of the season.

-International
+International career

 Stokes is eligible to represent the United States having been born and raised in that country and also qualifies to represent both England and Wales through ancestry.
 During March 2023, Stokes was called in to the United States Youth National Team U-15 camp, and made one appearance with the side.

 During November 2023, Stokes was selected to represent the U-16 Wales Youth National Team for the Victory Shield Tournament in Wales.
 He went on to make two appearances for Wales during the tournament.

 In September 2024, he made his debut for United States U17 in a 1–0 loss to Germany U18.

 On November 8, 2024, he was called up to the England U17 squad for the first time.
 On November 18, he made his debut, playing in a 2–1 loss to Belgium.